minetest/minetest_docs/doc/http_api.md

 > other mods cannot access it.
 Other mods should request their own
 > access

-An example of how to use this api (handling both existence and permission being granted) is as follows:
+An example of how to use this API (handling both existence and permission being granted) is as follows:
 ```lua
     --inside mods init.lua file